CanelaSoftware/cassiaDB_docs/docs/ProjectName.md

 # function cdb_projectName(pProjectID)
 ---
 ## Summary
 This function returns the name of the specified project.
+If no project ID is provided, whichever project name is found in the config file will be returned.

 ## Inputs
 * **pProjectID** *(String)* - A projectID.